Chukak/hash-table/readme.md

 ```

 ### Insert items
-Create the variable, that you want to put to the table.
+Create the variable, which you want to put to the table.
-Call `tb_insert_item` function with table, key and value.
+Call the `tb_insert_item` function.
 Pass the table as the first parameter, the name of the key as the second, and the address on your variable as the third.
 Returns the position of the item.
 The position is a `unsigned int` or `uint32_t` from `stdint.h`.
 ```c